 The provision for loan losses represents a charge to earnings necessary to provide an allowance for loan losses that, in management's evaluation, should be adequate to provide coverage for the probable losses on outstanding loans.
-The provision for loan losses amounted to \$0.1 million, \$0.4 million, and \$3.8 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+The provision for loan losses amounted to \$0.2 million and \$0.1 million for the years ended December 31, 2015 and 2014, respectively.

-These decreases were primarily due to a decline in net charge-offs and improvement in the overall credit quality of the loan portfolio, including lower levels of adversely classified and nonperforming loans.
-Net charge-offs were \$0.5 million, or 0.12% of average loans, \$1.9 million, or 0.48% of average loans, and \$4.0 million, or 1.03% of average loans, for the years ended December 31, 2014, 2013, and 2012, respectively.
-In 2012, net charge-offs were impacted by a few individually significant charge-offs, including \$3.1 million related to three borrowing relationships.
+The increase was primarily due to a slight increase in net charge-offs.
+Net charge-offs were \$0.7 million, or 0.18% of average loans and \$0.5 million, or 0.12% of average loans, for the years ended December 31, 2015 and 2014, respectively.